zhangzhizhongz3/CppPrimer/ch09/README.md

 ```

 ## Exercise 9.3:
->What are the constraints on the iterators that form iterator ranges?
+>What are the constraints on the iterators that form iterator range?

 two iterators, `begin` and `end`:
 - they refer to elements of the same container.